flypaperwhale/cart263/Exercises/E5-Dead-Rose/README.md

-# Template p5 project
+Dead Rose

-This is inspired by Pippin's Haiku generator, but going for a different vibe.
+This program is built off of Pippin's Haiku Generator.

+It should prompt the user for 1 word, which should flavor the generated poem.

-This is a gothic poem generator.
+The poems should have a gothic feel.

-There are three images to elect to click: a squid, a stained glass, and a tomb Each image display a different poem that is a madlib of Dead Rose With different madlib entries series for each of the 3 images
+I will try to make the esthetics gothic too (reds, purples, blacks, oranges).
+Maybe have an image of the user's prompt.

 // URLs to JSON data
 GREAT_OLD_ONES_DATA_URL = `https://github.com/dariusk/corpora/blob/master/data/mythology/lovecraft.json`;